 Occasionally, the needs of the patient exceed the capabilities and scope of practice of the EMS provider.
 Under normal circumstances these patients would require hospital staff to accompany the crew in transport.
-The hospital RN would be part of the team and hold ultimate responsibility for administering and monitoring the "Non-EMS" medications, devices, and treatments.
+The hospital personnel would be part of the team and hold ultimate responsibility for administering and monitoring the "Non-EMS" medications, devices, and treatments.
+The hospital personnel are not meant to replace licensed EMS personnel, and except under exceptional circumstances are not appropriate as a stop gap for a service's staffing, ie it is inappropriate to send a BLS crew with hospital staff to transfer a patient on a ventilator if a paramedic is available, or unless all other reasonable attempts to find an appropriately qualified crew from another agency have been exhausted.
+Hospital staff are there to augment EMS provider skills and ability, not to replace them; the paramedic scope practice is different than nursing, and one is not a substitute for the other.